Chapter 37

 "[14] After John was put in prison, Jesus went into Galilee, proclaiming the good news of God.
 [15] "The time has come," he said.
 "The kingdom of God is near.
 Repent and believe the good news!""

 Unfortunately, the majority of people who heard Jesus' message of repentance did not take Him seriously.
 Consequently, with some very vivid illustrations, Jesus chastised them about their indifference to His teachings.
-Let us read what He said to them as it is recorded in,
+To read what He said we go to,

 Matthew 11:16-19